hrudayajinna/Mem_Gen/README.md

 # Project Title: Meme Magic - A Random Meme Generator

 ## Description
-MemGen is an innovative application that creates random memes from a given image.
+Meme Magic is an innovative application that creates random memes from a given image.
 We utilized front-end technologies like HTML, CSS, JavaScript, and Bootstrap to create an intuitive and responsive user interface.
 The back-end models, written in Python, were connected using Flask for efficient processing and data handling.
 Finally, the application was deployed on Streamlit for a seamless user experience.

 ## Why did we build this project?
 The primary motivation behind the development of MemGen is to spread laughter and joy by leveraging the creative potential of memes.
 Memes are a unique cultural phenomenon that combine humor with visual and textual elements, making them highly engaging and shareable.